A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Application

-We study in this section a lung cancer data set, which was analyzed by \cite{gordon2002translation} and are available at \texttt{R} documentation \texttt{data(lung)}.
-The data set has 181 tissue samples, including 31 malignant pleural mesothelioma (MPM) and 150 adenocarcinoma (ADCA), and each sample is described by 12533 genes.
+The lung cancer data set has 181 tissue samples, including 31 malignant pleural mesothelioma (MPM) and 150 adenocarcinoma (ADCA), and each sample is described by 12533 genes.
 This data set has been analyzed in \cite{fan2008high} by their methods FAIR and NSC, and in \cite{cai2011direct} by their LPD rule, for distinguishing MPM from ADCA, which is important and challenging from both clinical and pathological perspectives.
 However, before applying their proposed methods, none of them have checked the normality of the data, which is a fundamental assumption in the formulation of linear discriminants.
-If the normality fails to hold, then the misclassification rates can be effected and their results may no longer be valid.
+If the normality fails to hold, then the misclassification rates can be affected and their results may no longer be valid.

 In this section, we use our newly developed method to check the normality of the 150 ADCA samples in this lung cancer data set.
-Note that, multivariate normality assumption for the 12533 genes of the ADCA samples will be rejected if any subsets for this large number of genes deviate from the normality.
+Note that, multivariate normality assumption for the 12533 genes of the ADCA samples will be rejected if any subset for this large number of genes deviate from the normality.
 Thus, we randomly select a group of 200 genes, and applied our new method to test the multivariate normality assumption.
-By applying Algorithm \ref{algo1} with $B=500$, we obtain that, the $p$-value is equal to 0, which gives sufficient evidence that the samples from this data set have severe deviation from the multivariate normal distribution.
+By applying Algorithm \ref{algo1} with $B=500$, we obtain that, the sampling $p$-value is equal to 0, which gives sufficient evidence that the samples from this data set have severe deviation from the multivariate normal distribution.
 We further repeat this procedure for 100 times.
 In each time, we randomly select a group of 200 genes and apply Algorithm 1 ($B=500$) to the selected genes.
-It turns out that the $p$-values are all 0 for these 100 times.
+It turns out that the sampling $p$-values are all 0 for these 100 times.
 Thus, it is not reasonable to assume the normality and directly apply the recent developed high-dimensional linear discriminant procedures to classify MPM and ADCA, as studied in \cite{fan2008high} and \cite{cai2011direct}.
-So our procedure serves as an important initial step for checking the normality assumption before applying any statistical analysis methods which assume such condition.
+So our procedure serves as an important initial step for checking the normality assumption before applying any statistical analysis methods which assume such conditions.